-The enlightenment stage is where I learn more by conducting field interviews and competitive analysis on similar products.
+The enlightenment stage is where I learn more about the target audience and the competitors in the market.

 Next, I finish up my final visual design.
 The color scheme, typography, and iconography is solidified.
 Then I go to town in Webflow.

 Understanding users' struggles help build empathy.
 It's also important to see how people are using your products so that you can be ready for updates.

 Design is an iterative process.
-Nothing is perfect on first launch, which is why responding to feedback is important.
-This will help strive towards perfection.
+Nothing is perfect on first launch, which is why responding to feedback is critical for a product's growth & development.